 In our current fast-paced lives with hectic, packed schedules coupled with long hours and stressful commutes, it's sometimes tough to fit in time for exercise in your day.
-You may have heard the big fitness trend for 2018 - HIIT exercise.
+You may have heard the big fitness trend - HIIT exercise.
 This type of workout can be as short as 20-30 minutes, meaning you can easily slot it into your daily routine.
 In this blog, we explain exactly what HIIT means, different types of HIIT workouts and also describe the benefits of this type of training - why is HIIT so effective?

 What is HIIT?

 High-intensity interval training (HIIT) is a type of aerobic exercise or power training.
 It focuses on bouts of explosive strength and/or cardiovascular exercise interspersed with periods of rest.
 To put this into practice, you’d sprint to your maximum capacity for around 30-60 seconds then rest for a couple of minutes.
 You’d then continue this for about 15 minutes.
 This example is simply illustrating what a typical HIIT workout could be like – your personal ability and goals will determine the length of your fitness routine.
 Watch Zanna van Dijk's explosive HIIT workouts on her YouTube channel.